stefanrieken/lisp/README.md

 	'("hello" . ("world" . ()))

-Let me show off '&rest' remainder values:
+Further showing off remainder values:

 	(label a (lambda x "here's a comment" (list "I have your args as a list:" x))) (a "hi")